Kigzag/kigzag-docs-dep/src/README.md

 ## Responsible disclosure

-At Xeldorado, we consider the security of our systems a top priority.
+At Kigzag, we consider the security of our systems a top priority.
 But even putting top priority status and maximum effort, there is still possibility that vulnerabilities can exist.

 In case you discover a vulnerability, we would like to know about it immediately so we can take steps to address it as quickly as possible.